 by Had Robinson

 Here are the steps to getting your throttle working working smoothly and easily.
-If it all looks daunting, take the whole thing to your bike shop and they can do it all but the kill switch wire and the shrink wrap, the latter being more decorative than functional.
+If it all looks daunting, take the whole thing to your local mountain bike shop and they can do it all but the kill switch wire and the shrink wrap, the latter being more decorative than functional.

 Drilling an access hole (see below) in the throttle body makes cleaning, lubrication, and inner cable replacement a snap.
 Use ONLY pure graphite powder to lubricate the Bowden cable and the parts of the throttle body.
 Most hardware stores have pure graphite powder for lubricating locks.

 The Bowden cable must never be bent sharply or it will be ruined.
 Ensure that the cable has smooth turns from end to end.
 Sharp turns increase friction and make the throttle harder to operate.